Typhoon Doksuri

 Doksuri left behind a trail of severe destruction in its wake.
-The typhoon killed 137 and left 285 people injured, 27 of which were on board the MB Aya Express when the pump boat capsized.
+The typhoon killed 137 and left 289 people injured, 27 of which were on board the MB Aya Express when the pump boat capsized.
 Floods were reported in 9 out of the Philippines' 17 regions, affecting over 2 million people and requiring over 300,000 to evacuate.
 The typhoon's close proximity and large influence to Taiwan caused around 150,000 people to lose power.
 The storm affected over 724,600 people and 262.3 ha of farmland in China's southeastern province of Fujian; 44 houses were damaged, with 178 houses completely destroyed.

 In Fujian, the rainfall set records for 24-hour totals, including an accumulation of more than 648 mm.
 Torrential rains impacted many areas, with accumulations in Xiamen, Quanzhou and Putian reaching 50 mm.
 The remnants of the storm produced heavy rainfall in Beijing.
-The remnants dropped up to 744.8 mm of rainfall in Wangjiayuan Reservoir in Changping District with Doksuri setting maximum rainfall records since recordkeeping began during the Qing dynasty in 1883.
+The remnants dropped up to 744.8 mm of rainfall in Wangjiayuan Reservoir in Changping District with Doksuri setting maximum rainfall records since recordkeeping began during the Qing dynasty in 1883, part of a trend which the heaviest rainfall events in Northern China occurred with typhoons.
 Overall, Doksuri caused US$28.5 billion worth of damages across the four countries affected by the typhoon.
+Following the extensive damage it caused in the Philippines and China, both names were retired after the season.
+They were replaced with Emil and Bori for future seasons.